Torri Huske: 2022 International Team Trials

-In late April of 2022 the International Team Trials were held in Greensboro, NC to select Team USA for the 2022 Fina LC World Championships to be held in Budapest, Hungary in June.
+In late April 2022 the International Team Trials were held in Greensboro, NC to select Team USA for the 2022 Fina LC World Championships to be held in Budapest, Hungary in June.
 Just a little over three weeks before the meet Huske contracted COVID, forcing her out of the pool, requiring rest, and putting her participation at the Trials at risk.
 Fortunately, Huske recovered quickly and participated fully at the meet.

 On the first day of the competition, Huske began mornings preliminary session by finishing 2nd in the 100M freestyle to Natalie Hinds with a time of 54.16.
-Later that day in finals, Huske secured a spot on the Team USA’s World Championship team by winning the 100M freestyle with a time of 53.35 ahead of Claire Curzan who placed second with a time of 53.58.
+Later that day in finals, Huske secured a spot on the Team USA's World Championship team by winning the 100M freestyle with a time of 53.35 ahead of Claire Curzan who placed second with a time of 53.58.
 In prelims on day two of the competition Huske finished 10th in the 200M freestyle with a time of 1:59.14.
 She also swam prelims in the 50M butterfly where she finished fourth with a time of 25.98.
 Later that day in finals she finished 2nd in the 50M butterfly with a time of 25.68, just behind Claire Curzan time of 25.49.
 On the third day of the competition Huske place first in prelims of the 100Mbutterfly with a time of 57.03.
 In finals, Huske won her second final of the competition by winning the 100M butterfly with a time of 56.28 to finish ahead of Claire Curzan who placed 2nd with a time of 56.25.
 On the final morning of the competition Huske finished 5th in the prelims of the 50M freestyle with a time of 24.76.
-In finals, Huske won her third event of the meet when she won the 50M free with a time of 24.50 just 2/100’s of a second ahead of Erika Brown who finished 2nd with a time of 24.52.
+In finals, Huske won her third event of the meet when she won the 50M free with a time of 24.50 just 2/100s of a second ahead of Erika Brown who finished 2nd with a time of 24.52.